abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 negativity.
 It’s just the way it is.
 So there is a clarity there.
 Tuning into kusala and akusala sorts things out very quickly.

-12\.
-In your opinion, why do you think that Venerable Moggallana is most often portrayed in suttas as a bit of an idiot and highly impractical while Venerable Sariputta is portrayed as wise and skillful?
+Q: In your opinion, why do you think that Venerable Moggallāna is most often portrayed in suttas as a bit of an idiot and highly impractical while Venerable Sariputta is portrayed as wise and skillful?
 Both were the Buddha’s leading disciples.
 Is this possibly a result of translation or translators’ view, or is this so in Pali also?

-Actually, I think if anybody gets the short end of the stick, it is Ananda, because he is a bit of a fall guy sometimes.
-But with all of his psychic powers, there is a certain spectacular quality to Moggallana.
+A: Actually, I think if anybody gets the short end of the stick, it is Ananda, because he is a bit of a fall guy sometimes.
+But with all of his psychic powers, there is a certain spectacular quality to Moggallāna.
 He is also sometimes involved in sorting out certain problems within the sangha.
 He is trusted, as well as proactive in dealing in sangha matters.

-I’m not so familiar with the Mahayana sutras.
-Certainly Sariputta is often a fall guy in the Mahayana sutras.
-I’m not sure how Moggallana comes across in the Mahayana sutras.
+I’m not so familiar with the Mahāyāna sutras.
+Certainly Sāriputta is often a fall guy in the Mahayana sutras.
+I’m not sure how Moggallāna comes across in the Mahāyāna sutras.

 In regards to Anuruddha, there is a passing comment about when Ananda had asked Anuruddha to sort something out and it didn’t get done (A